-- We have a very loose plot line.
+- We have a loose plot line.
 Though Pizzolatto suggested months ago that a murder might not be at the center of this season, HBO has confirmed the series tagline: "Three police officers and a career criminal must navigate a web of conspiracy in the aftermath of a murder."

 - Farrell will play a detective.
 According to HBO, Farrell will play Ray Velcoro, "a compromised detective whose allegiances are torn between his masters in a corrupt police department and the mobster who owns him."